 Micah Melton has a lot on his plate, no pun intended.
 The Beverage Director for The Aviary in Chicago, he’s gearing up for the summer 2017 opening of the cocktail bar’s first Manhattan location inside in the lobby of the Mandarin Oriental (on the 35th floor).

-Known for his extensive knowledge of food and beverage – he’s a culinary graduate of Kirkwood Community College in Cedar Rapids, Iowa and worked almost every station at The Aviary -- his culinary-style cocktails have become something folks go out of their way to sample.
+Known for his extensive knowledge of food and beverage — he’s a culinary graduate of Kirkwood Community College in Cedar Rapids, Iowa and worked almost every station at The Aviary — his culinary-style cocktails have become something folks go out of their way to sample.
 He got his break, so to speak, as the subterranean “Ice Chef” where he created more than 30 varieties for The Aviary’s cerebral beverage program including forging hollow cubes that contain cocktails and perfect, hand-carved spheres.
-Melton credits Grant Achatz, one of the masterminds behind Alinea, Next, the Aviary, and Roister, for giving him a chance – working as a line cook at Alinea -- before, thanks to serendipity, he took over the ice chef duties at Aviary when the chef before him quit.
+Melton credits Grant Achatz — one of the masterminds behind Alinea, Next, the Aviary, and Roister — for giving him a chance working as a line cook at Alinea before he took over the ice chef duties at Aviary when the chef before him quit.
 A year later, he became sous chef under Chef Craig Schoettler and then Charles Joly before moving to this present position.

-His rules for making the ideal blends includes finding balance --- “you don’t want it too spicy or too sweet or too savory or too tart or too boozy” – and making cocktails people want to drink.
-And while he’s known for his unique flavor combinations using ingredients such as Serrano, bell pepper, and tea or bourbon and burnt corn husk, he says a lot of thought goes behind each concoction to keep the customer – not the bartender happy.
+His rules for making the ideal blends includes finding balance — “you don’t want it too spicy or too sweet or too savory or too tart or too boozy” — and making cocktails people want to drink.
+And while he’s known for his unique flavor combinations — using ingredients such as Serrano, bell pepper, tea, bourbon and burnt corn husk — he says a lot of thought goes behind each concoction to keep the customer, not the bartender, happy.
 A cocktail with bleu cheese, for example, was fashioned after a fruit and cheese plate and includes pear brandy, a tiny amount of bleu cheese, and sauternes for the wine that usually accompanies it.

 Here, he shares some of his thoughts on method, inspiration and bringing Aviary to other cities.